sanskrit/raw_etexts_english/blogs/manasataramgini/2016-11-06_some-lessons-we-learned-from-3-color-totalistic-cellular-automata.md

 +++
-title = "Some lessons we learned from 3-color totalistic cellularxa0automata"
+title = "Some lessons we learned from 3-color totalistic cellular automata"

 +++
 Cellular automata (CA) have attracted people’s attention to different